dstackai/dstack/docs/docs/reference/cli/init.md

 The following arguments are optional:

-- `-project PROJECT` – (Optional) The Hub project to execute the command for
+- `-project PROJECT` – (Optional) The project to execute the command for
 - `-t OAUTH_TOKEN`, `--token OAUTH_TOKEN` – (Optional) An authentication token for GitHub
 - `--git-identity SSH_PRIVATE_KEY` – (Optional) A path to the private SSH key file for non-public repositories
 - `--ssh-identity SSH_PRIVATE_KEY` – (Optional) A path to the private SSH key file for SSH port forwarding